Frequently Asked Questions

 people associate with us on a full-time, part-time, or investment basis.

 Several of us come out of senior positions on Wall Street.
-We are all
+We are all professionals

-industries cover financial services, banking, consumer packaged goods, programming,
+cover financial services, banking, consumer packaged goods, programming,

 systems architecture, and consulting.